torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 - irq_resolve_mapping() returns a pointer to the irq_desc structure
   for a given domain and hwirq number, and NULL if there was no mapping.
-- irq_find_mapping() returns a Linux IRQ number for a given domain and hwirq number, and 0 if there was no mapping
+- irq_find_mapping() returns a GNU/Linux IRQ number for a given domain and hwirq number, and 0 if there was no mapping
 - generic_handle_domain_irq() handles an interrupt described by a domain and a hwirq number